 - artistic and creative expression

 Teachers often find that such forms of evaluation give them greater latitude and allow them to evaluate the whole student.
-It is also encouraging to both parents and teachers to see that the gifts of children are not restricted to how well they do with pencil and paper.
+It is also encouraging to both parents and teachers to see that children’s gifts are not restricted to how well they do with pencil and paper.

-We recommend the use of rubrics, which make it much easier for teachers to give numerical grades.
-As well, rubrics provide an initial outline for expectations for both the student and the teacher, resulting in clearer communication.
+We recommend using rubrics, which make it much easier for teachers to give numerical grades.
+Rubrics also provide an initial outline for expectations for both the student and the teacher, resulting in more transparent communication.
 Finally, rubrics can be very simply designed and easily documented for teacher and student records.

 How do students using these curricula do on standardized tests?